jtompkin/goclacker/README.md

 Command line reverse Polish notation (RPN) calculator.
 This stack is ready to Go.

-Copyright 2024 Josh Tompkin
+by Josh Tompkin, Copyright 2024

-This project is licensed under the terms of the MIT license.
+Licensed under the MIT license.

 jtompkin-dev@pm.me